BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 If you have a rental car, parking becomes more important than distance to the old town.

 Central hotels can be convenient, but parking can be expensive, narrow, or restricted.
-If your trip continues to the Alps, Salzburg, Füssen, or other regional destinations, a hotel with easy parking and quick road access may be more comfortable than an old-town hotel.
+If your trip continues to the Alps, Salzburg, Füssen, or other regional destinations, a hotel with easy parking and quick road access may be more comfortable than an old town hotel.

-Park-and-ride can also reduce the stress of driving into the old town.
+Park and ride can also reduce the stress of driving into the old town.
 For official parking information, check Munich P+R prices and the MVV P+R overview.

-Parking reality Always check parking height, daily price, entry hours, and whether the parking space is guaranteed.
+Parking realityAlways check parking height, daily price, entry hours, and whether the parking space is guaranteed.
 This matters especially for large SUVs, vans, roof boxes, or family cars.

 14Camping in Munich

-Thalkirchen is usually the more practical city-access campsite.
+Thalkirchen is usually the more practical city access campsite.
 It sits in the south of Munich near the Isar River and Tierpark Hellabrunn, and it can work well for summer camping, cycling, or younger travelers who actually want the camping experience.
 Check the Campingplatz München-Thalkirchen official site before planning around it.

-Obermenzing has a more suburban west-side camping feel.
-It can be interesting if that location fits your route, but it is not usually the easiest city-access choice.
+Obermenzing has a more suburban west side camping feel.
+It can be interesting if that location fits your route, but it is not usually the easiest city access choice.
 Check the Campingplatz München-Obermenzing official site for current conditions.

 During Oktoberfest and other major event periods, special camping options around Riem may also appear.
 If you travel with a campervan or caravan, check the Oktoberfest-Camping München Riem site.

-Camping is a style choice Camping means shared facilities, weather risk, phone charging problems, noise, and more planning.
-It can be fun if you want that style of travel.
-It can be miserable if you only choose it because hotels are expensive.
+Camping only works if you want campingCamping means shared facilities, weather risk, phone charging problems, noise, and more planning.
+It can be fun if that is the trip you want.
+It can be miserable if you choose it only because hotels are expensive.

 15The simple choice